citusdata/citus_docs/reference/append.rst

 replication and failures automatically.
 You can also use the server side `COPY command <http://www.postgresql.org/docs/current/static/sql-copy.html>`_.
 In the examples, we use the \\copy command from psql, which sends a COPY ..
 FROM STDIN to the server and reads files on the client side, whereas COPY from a file would read the file on the server.

-You can use \\copy both on the master and from any of the workers.
+You can use \\copy both on the coordinator and from any of the workers.
 When using it from the worker, you need to add the master_host option.
-Behind the scenes, \\copy first opens a connection to the master using the provided master_host option and uses master_create_empty_shard to create a new shard.
+Behind the scenes, \\copy first opens a connection to the coordinator using the provided master_host option and uses master_create_empty_shard to create a new shard.
 Then, the command connects to the workers and copies data into the replicas until the size reaches shard_max_size, at which point another new shard is created.
 Finally, the command fetches statistics for the shards and updates the metadata.

 ::